purecloudlabs/gprovision/README.md

 Once that is done, running `mage -l` from any dir should print a list of targets.

 `mage tests:integ`, for example, will build prerequisites and then run integ tests.

+## Known issues

+The integ tests are occasionally flaky, as are the crystalfontz tests.